Toby-exe/MonkeShell/tests/shellTestPlan.md

 ## Getting Started

-To ensure consistency when testing the shell interactively should begin in the testEnv directory.
+To ensure consistency when testing the shell interactively should begin in the testEnv directory after the program has been compiled.

 ```bash
 cd MonkeShell/tests/testEnv